Staying in Thailand’s vibrant capital

 Photohostel

-Photohostel sits in the heart of Talat Noi, one of Bangkok’s most fascinating neighbourhoods perfectly balancing chaos and charm right by Chinatown.
+Photohostel sits in the heart of Talat Noi, one of Bangkok’s most fascinating neighbourhoods, perfectly balancing chaos and charm right beside Chinatown.

 It’s a place that naturally draws photographers, and staying here feels like being part of that creative pulse.